wearebraid/vue-formulate/README.md

 Validation rules should return an error message string if they failed, or `false` if the input data is valid.

-Adding your own validation rules is easy, just pass an additional object of rule functions in the plugin’s installation call:
+Adding your own validation rules is easy.
+Just pass an additional object of rule functions in the plugin’s installation call:

 ```js